Perfume link to cancer leaves a foul stench

 Major cancer research and support organisations also say perfumes are safe to use.

-Similar advice is listed by Cancer Research UK.
+Similar advice is listed by Cancer Research UK18.

 Misleading – The claim is accurate in parts but information has also been presented incorrectly, out of context or omitted.